Japan August household spending picks up, eases concerns about economy

 A separate survey from the Bank of Japan showed corporate inflation expectations weakened slightly last quarter, which could bolster the argument that the central bank will ease monetary policy at the end of this month when it updates its long-term economic forecasts.

-"Household spending and the tight labor market are a positive sign that the economy is chugging along," said Norio Miyagawa, senior economist at Mizuho Securities.
+"Household spending and the tight labour market are a positive sign that the economy is chugging along," said Norio Miyagawa, senior economist at Mizuho Securities.

 "I don't expect the BOJ ease when it meets next week.
 The BOJ is likely to lower its consumer price forecasts at the end of the month, so it faces a test of credibility if it doesn't ease policy then."